Lattice model (finance): Approaches

+Post-crisis

-Since the 2007–2012 global financial crisis, swap pricing is (generally) under a "multi-curve framework", whereas previously it was off a single, "self discounting", curve; see Interest rate swap.
-Here, payoffs are set as a function of LIBOR specific to the tenor in question, while discounting is at the OIS rate.
+Since the 2008 financial crisis, swap pricing is (generally) under a "multi-curve framework", whereas previously it was off a single, "self discounting", curve; see Interest rate swap.
+Here, payoffs are set as a function of the Reference rate or forecast rate (LIBOR) specific to the tenor in question, while discounting is at the OIS rate.

-To accommodate this in the lattice framework, the OIS rate and the relevant LIBOR rate are jointly modeled in a three-dimensional tree, constructed such that LIBOR swap rates are matched.
+To accommodate this in the lattice framework, the OIS rate and the relevant reference rate are jointly modeled in a three-dimensional tree, constructed so as to return the input OIS- and Libor-swap prices, while also inhering any correlation between the two rate sets.

-With the zeroeth step thus accomplished, the valuation will proceed largely as previously, using steps 1 and onwards, but here with cashflows based on the LIBOR "dimension", and discounting using the corresponding nodes from the OIS "dimension".
+With the zeroeth step thus accomplished, the valuation will proceed largely as previously, using steps 1 and onwards, but here – similar to the above "pyramid" – with cashflows based on the LIBOR tree, and discounting using the corresponding nodes from the OIS tree.

+A related development is that banks will make a credit valuation adjustment, CVA – as well as various of the other XVA – when assessing the value of derivative contracts that they have entered into.
+The purpose of these is twofold: primarily to hedge for possible losses due to the other parties' failures to pay amounts due on the derivative contracts; but also to determine (and hedge) the amount of capital required under the bank capital adequacy rules.
+Although usually calculated under a simulation framework, tree-based methods can be applied here also.

+In the case of a swap, for example, the potential future exposure, PFE, facing the bank on each date is the probability-weighted average of the positive settlement payments and swap values over the lattice-nodes at the date; each node's probability is in turn a function of the tree's cumulative up- and down-probabilities.
+This PFE is combined with the counterparty's (tree-exogenous) probability of default and recovery rate to derive the expected loss for the date.
+Finally, the aggregated present value of these is the CVA for the counterparty on that position.